|

 range of countries to act together with stricter targets for the

 reduction of greenhouse gas (GHG) emissions.
-The thesis investigates
+The thesis investigated

 the costs, trade-offs and uncertainties of marginal abatement cost (MAC)